-I have also added a section for seminars and Deep Dive.
-In it, you will see techniques out of seminars or classes, in which I give you a different perspective about the skills you learn on your requirements, or I will show you different techniques or elements that are not going to be part of the curriculum.
+I have also added a section for Seminars and Deep Dives.
+In it, you will see techniques out of seminars or classes.
+I will show you a different perspective about the skills you learned on your requirements, or I will show you different techniques or elements that are not going to be part of the curriculum.
 Specific training.
 From knife training, improvised weapons to stick fighting and empty hands training.
 More content will be added to this section regularly.

 Please, stay safe.